noahehall/theBookOfNoah/0current/blockchain/ethereum/web3.md

 # web3

-- api for interacting with the ethereum blockchain
+- api for interacting with the ethereum blockchain from javascript land